A Shared History, A Shared Future: March for Justice and Family Discovery Day

 The march was one of a number of events organised as part of A Shared History, A Shared Future, in and around Chamberlain Square and the Central Library, attended by over 6,000 people.

 Throughout the day Sarah Falkland from BBC Midlands Today ran live coverage of the events on the Big Screen, from limbo dancing at St Martins to a Slavery Fashion Show and Kajan Gospel singing on the Beach at Chamberlain.
-Dunia Yetu created a drama specially for the day, Babmundi Drummed, Marcella Erskine sang, Desmond Pusey told stories, Tayo Fatunla explored cartoons, and there was a Fair Trade Market in Business Insight.
+Dunia Yetu created a drama specially for the day, Babmundi Drummed, Marcella Erskine sang, Desmond Pusey told stories, Tayo Fatunla explored cartoons, and there was a Fair Trade Market.

 The day ended with a Slavery Question Time special, hosted by Olaudah Equiano, with special guests Gemma Wolfes (Anti-Slavery International), Bishop Joe Aldred (Breaking the Chains), and Marika Sherwood (Author).